vdunlop/regex/Develop/gist-template.md

 Characters 40 through 44 are {n,m}.
 It means that there should be between n and m matches of the string with [a-z\.] (see walkthrough).

 ### Grouping Constructs
 Grouping allows us to break a regex into smaller parts called sub-expressions.
-Parentheses (()) are used to delineate a group, for example:
+Parentheses (()) are used to delineate a sub-expression/group, for example:

 \d{3}-(\d{3}) the parentheses around the second group of 3 digits indicates that it is a sub-expression.
 If you put a ? after it, the ? would apply to that sub-expression being optional.